-As of December 31, 2019, our portfolio consisted of eight properties - the Tribeca House properties, the Flatbush Gardens complex, the 141 Livingston Street property, the 250 Livingston Street property, the Aspen property, the 10 West 65th Street property, the Clover House property and the 1010 Pacific Street property, which accounted for 32.9%, 37.0%, 10.3%, 9.8%, 6.3%, 2.2%, 1.5% and 0.0%, respectively, of our portfolio's total revenue for the year ended December 31, 2019.
+As of December 31, 2020, our portfolio consisted of eight properties - the Tribeca House properties, the Flatbush Gardens complex, the 141 Livingston Street property, the 250 Livingston Street property, the Aspen property, the 10 West 65th Street property, the Clover House property and the 1010 Pacific Street property, which accounted for 28.5%, 35.3%, 11.9%, 10.6%, 5.8%, 2.5%, 5.4% and 0.0%, respectively, of our portfolio's total revenue for the year ended December 31, 2020.
 Our results of operations and cash available for distribution to our stockholders would be adversely affected if any of these properties were materially damaged or destroyed.

-We may be unable to renew leases or lease currently vacant space or vacating space on favorable terms or at all as leases expire, which could adversely affect our financial condition, results of operations and cash flow.
+We may be unable to renew leases or lease currently vacant space or vacating space on favorable terms or at all as leases expire or terminate, which could adversely affect our financial condition, results of operations and cash flow.

-As of December 31, 2019, we had approximately 68,000 rentable square feet of vacant residential space (excluding leases signed but not yet commenced) at our operating properties, and leases representing approximately 64% of the square footage of residential space at the operating properties will expire during the year ending December 31, 2020 (including month-to-month leases).
-As of December 31, 2019, we had no vacant commercial space, and approximately 4,000 rentable square feet of vacant retail space.
-We cannot assure you that expiring leases will be renewed or that our properties will be re-leased at net effective rental rates equal to or above the current average net effective rental rates.
-If the rental rates for our commercial and/or residential space decrease, our existing commercial tenants do not renew their leases or we do not re-lease a significant portion of our available and soon-to-be-available commercial and/or residential space, our financial condition, results of operations, cash flow, the market value of our common stock and our ability to satisfy our debt obligations and to make distributions to our stockholders would be adversely affected.
+As of December 31, 2020, we had approximately 173,000 rentable square feet of vacant residential space (excluding leases signed but not yet commenced) at our operating properties, and leases representing approximately 61% of the square footage of residential space at the operating properties will expire during the year ending December 31, 2021 (including month-to-month leases).
+As of December 31, 2020, we had no vacant commercial space, and approximately 17,000 rentable square feet of vacant retail space.
+We cannot assure you that expiring leases will be renewed or tenants will not exercise any early termination options or that our properties will be released at net effective rental rates equal to or above the current average net effective rental rates.
+If the rental rates for our commercial and/or residential space decrease, our existing commercial tenants do not renew their leases or exercise early termination options or we do not re-lease a significant portion of our available and soon-to-be-available commercial and/or residential space, our financial condition, results of operations, cash flow, the market value of our common stock and our ability to satisfy our debt obligations and to make distributions to our stockholders would be adversely affected.